Skip to main content

 Frequently asked questions

-You need the complete trust document or a Certificate of Trust, the Fiduciary Membership Application (Form F-00002), government-issued photo ID for each trustee, the trust EIN (or settlor SSN for revocable trusts), and an opening deposit.
-The trust must state the names of all beneficiaries per First Tech bylaws.
+First Tech requires the complete trust document or a Certificate of Trust, the Fiduciary Membership Application (Form F-00002), government-issued photo ID for each trustee, the trust EIN (or settlor SSN for revocable trusts), and an opening deposit.
+Per First Tech bylaws, the trust must state the names of all beneficiaries in both revocable and irrevocable trusts.
+For revocable trusts the settlor must be a First Tech member in their own right; for irrevocable trusts either the settlor or a named beneficiary must be a member.
+Form F-00002 is downloadable from firsttechfed.com/help/forms.

 Sources